 Action: Use the command /usr/sbin/ping address to check each node address.
 When you find an address that cannot be reached, check your list of public and private addresses to make sure that you have them correctly configured.
+If you use third-party vendor clusterware, then refer to the vendor documentation for assistance.
 Ensure that the public and private network interfaces have the same interface names on each node of your cluster.